discretize/discretize-guides/builds/thief/condi-specter/index.md

 This build is [META](/guides/meta-explained) in condi comps.
 In terms of DPS, it is unlikely to fall behind any other specialization, whether they be running a power or condi build, as it has very high sustained DPS on single targets.

-> a condi build will always have a tendency to interfere with a power composition, as it is not meant to have a higher upfront or burst damage, but both of these builds will do a lot of burst damage as well.
+> A condi build will always have a tendency to interfere with a power composition, as it is not meant to have a higher upfront or burst damage, but both of these builds will do a lot of burst damage as well.
 It is worth mentioning that _Venom Skills_ are very strong in that regard, and precasting them on the _Mistlock Singularity_ will allow for a very high burst, quite uncommon for condi builds but very valuable.

 </Warning>